 Another instructive comparison can be made by comparing fatalities in different activities.
-Here we use the Fatal Accident Rate index (FAR) that gives the number of fatalities for 108 hours of exposure to the hazard [3, 4].
+Here we use the fatal accident rate (FAR) index that gives the number of fatalities for $10^8$ h of exposure to the hazard [3, 4].
 Some activities are compared in Table 1.2.
-This shows that even with better statistics in terms of fatali-
+This shows that even with better statistics in terms of work accidents and fatalities, industrial activities are perceived as presenting higher risks.
+This may essentially be due to the risk perception.
+The difference in perception is that for traveling or sporting activities, the person has the choice